HIP: Hessian Interatomic Potentials without derivatives: Appendix

 \subsection{Batched AD Hessian performance}

+To test the performance of batched Hessians, we measure the inference time per processed sample for increasingly larger batch sizes and plot the results in \ref{fig:batch_timing}.

-We observe in Figure \ref{fig:speed_memory} a fast degradation of the AD Hessian speed with batch size.
+We observe rapid degradation in the AD Hessian speed with increasing batch size.
 To explain this, we have to understand exactly how AD treats Hessians.
 From the point of view of the AD engine, there is no difference between a batch of two molecules of system size $N_A$ and $N_B$, and a larger system of size $N_A + N_B$.
 In both cases, the MLIP function takes in an array of dimension $3N_A + 3N_B$, and returns either a single scalar $E_A + E_B$ or even worse, an array $[E_A, E_B]$, so mathematically the energy function looks like $E(\mathbf{R}): \mathbb{R}^{3N_A + 3N_B} \rightarrow \mathbb{R}$ or $E(\mathbf{R}): \mathbb{R}^{3N_A + 3N_B} \rightarrow \mathbb{R}^2$.
 Consequently, a Hessian of this function is a block diagonal matrix of dimension $3(N_A + N_B) \times 3(N_A + N_B)$, or even $2\times 3(N_A + N_B) \times 3(N_A + N_B)$.
 Therefore, the memory costs grow quadratically with the batch size.
-Since we have to implement the Hessian calculation with sequential Hessian-Vector products in order not to run out of memory, we can not even make use of parallelization in the batched processing of Hessians.
+Since we have to implement the Hessian calculation using sequential Hessian-Vector products to avoid running out of memory, we cannot even take advantage of parallelization in batched Hessian processing.